-Homestead Exemption Application due on or before June 30
+Homestead Exemption Application Due on or Before June 30

 Some categories are subject to household income limitations and residence valuation requirements.
 The income limitations are on a sliding scale.

-Homestead exemption forms and information are available at revenue.nebraska.gov/PAD/homestead.html.
+Homestead exemption forms and information are available at revenue.nebraska.gov/PAD/homestead-exemption.

-For more information on the homestead exemption program, please contact your county assessor’s office, or the Department at 888-475-5101.
+For more information on the homestead exemption program, please contact your county assessor’s office, or DOR at 888-475-5101.